15. [TD]: Creating a client for the web service

 try {

-// url: URL to contact
+// url : URL to contact

-// jsonPost: the JSON value to post
+// jsonPost: the jSON value to be posted

-// execute request
+// request execution

 RequestEntity<?> request;